brodheadw/ggml-viz/docs/CONTRIBUTING.md

 ---

-**Note**: This project is in active development.
-Many development tools (linting, CI, etc.) are still being implemented.
-See TODO.md for current priorities.
+**Note**: This project has reached production readiness with live mode fully functional on macOS.
+Core development tools (formatting, linting, testing) are implemented.
+See [TODO.md](../TODO.md) for remaining features and priorities.